MohadeseShafiee/simple_store_django/README.md

 # simple_store_django
-creating a simple store using django
+Creating a simple store using django